 Prisoners on parole can not vote in local or state elections, but they can vote in federal elections.

 How prisoners vote

 There are two ways prisoners can vote:

 - at a voting booth set up at the prison by election officials.

 The prison manager advises the AEC whether a voting booth is required at the prison.
 Prisoners are entitled to become general postal voters, which means they are automatically sent postal voting material at state and federal elections without having to apply for a postal vote.
 Postal voting is the preferred method for prisoners to vote as the AEC and the VEC are moving away from attending prisons.

 Change of name

-While in Lawful control over a person which prevents them leaving.
-A person under arrest is in police custody and is not free to go.
-A person in prison is serving a custodial sentence that keeps them confined to the prison grounds. a prisoner can only change their name (or their children’s names) with the DJCS Secretary’s written approval; it is an offence for a prisoner to change their name without that prior approval (s 47H Corrections Act).
+While in custody, a prisoner can only change their name (or their children’s names) with the DJCS Secretary’s written approval; it is an offence for a prisoner to change their name without that prior approval (s 47H Corrections Act).
 The DJCS Secretary can only approve a change of name if they are ‘satisfied that the change of name is in all the circumstances necessary or reasonable’ (s 47I (1)).
 Similar provisions apply to prisoners who are on parole (see ss 79B, 79C).